Squarespace/squarespace-toolbelt/README.md

     -h --help                           Show this screen.
     -d --template-directory=PATH        Path to cloned template repository [default .].
     -p --port=PORT                      Port that server listens on [default 9000].
+    -T --trigger-reload                 Listen for reload trigger and refresh page.
     --host=HOST                         Host that server listens on [default localhost].

+For full squarespace server options, see `squarespace-server --help`.

 ## Copyright and License